Pfaeff/pitch_tracker/README.md

 ## What it does

 This tool tracks pitch changes of a single instrument over time.
-It can be useful for practising vocal intonation, guitar string bends, but it can also be used as a tuner.
+It can be useful for practising things like vocal intonation or guitar string bends.
+You can use it as a tuner as well.

 ## What it doesn't

 It can't track multiple notes at once or even detect chords.
-It doesn't work if there is a lot of background noise.
+It might not work if there is a lot of background noise.

 ## Download